bootdrv/main-server/Readme.txt

 we willn't attach ip addresses to configs applications! for that need add our new bridge network.
 Run next command(27)

-27.  docker network create --driver bridge main-server_main-server_docker-lesson
+27.  docker network create --driver bridge main-server_docker-bridged
 # after command you can check again commandand, you will see list networks run :'docker network ls'
 !!!!!!!Notification!
 Also you can start file from root catalog 'main-server':

-./1.run_before_start_docker-compose.sh
+./1.run_before_start_docker-compose.sh # it command add network bridge name to docker network!

 # After that, needed bridge network willbe created!
 example output: